Meetings at work can enhance productivity and collaboration, but leaders need to develop and deploy their skills to plan and run them properly.

 Once information has been digested, a facilitator synthesises participants’ comments and leads the discussion.
 This format works just as well for remote attendees as for those present in person, and is ideal for “any complicated decision that requires deep thought”.

 Other ways to build more thinking time into meetings include ‘brainwriting’ – the simultaneous written generation of ideas – to replace or complement verbal brainstorming.
 This process helps introverts to open up, and encourages extroverts to slow down and listen.
-It acknowledges that some people simply need longer than others to come up with ideas.
+It acknowledges that some people simply need longer than others to come up with ideas, and that the jostling of the average brainstorming session is unlikely to encourage them to contribute.
 Brainwriting gives everyone extra time to think about and develop their suggestions more fully – and is another way to make sure everyone participates.

 Principle #9: Get your timing right

 Plenty of experts pinpoint 45 minutes as an ideal meeting length, but why stick to round numbers?
-In his book The Surprising Science of Meetings, Rogelberg suggests reducing projected meeting length by 5-10% to provide a little timed pressure, arguing that “odd times attract attention, curiosity, and may even be a little fun”.
+Rogelberg suggests reducing projected meeting length by 5-10% to provide a little time pressure, arguing that “odd times attract attention, curiosity, and may even be a little fun”.